itdojo/devtools/README.md

 * [**`rootCheck`**](#rootcheck) - Checks to see if the script is running as root.
 If not root, it will exit the script you are running (so don't use this if you script does not need to be root).
 * [**`shellCommand`**](#shellcommand) - Provide a command as a string (Ex. "`ip link set {iface} down`") to this module and it execute the command and return the result (STDOUT and STDERR).
 * [**`wifiSelector`**](#wifiselector) - This tool only works on Linux and retrieves all wlan interfaces on the system.
 It also has a function to create a list of the available interfaces to the user.
 Optionally, it will also show the interface MAC address and OUI vendor name.
+* [**`networkCommands**`](#networkcommands) - A list of funtions that return shell scripting command strings.
+The idea is to simplify the syntax and readability of your scripts and eliminte the need to constantly add string variables to your scripts for commands you need to run.

 ***